- Lua 98.7%

 Troubleshooting

 bad argument #1 to 'pairs' (table expected, got nil) at pg/luaenv.lua:10.
 You're running LÖVE 11.x (which uses LuaJIT and has no bit32 module), not the LÖVE 12 / Lua 5.2 build.
-Check which love and use the binary at love2d/build/love.
+Check which love (Linux) / Get-Command love (Windows) and use the binary at love2d/build/love[.exe].

 Asset reset triggers every boot (no Bushiroad splash, jumps straight to m_login).
-The _tag_assets_reset_v2 marker file needs to live in the real external/ directory.
-If you're seeing this fresh, pg/lualib/db.lua should have already routed file://external/* to the project's external/.
-Check ls external/ for the marker after one run.
+The _tag_assets_reset_v2 marker file lives in the LÖVE save dir's external/.
+Check ls "$(love --print-save-dir 2>/dev/null || echo ~/.local/share/love/lovelive)/external/" for the marker after one run.

 Failed to create Vulkan descriptor pool: out of host memory.
 A regression — some draw path is allocating love.graphics resources per frame.
 Look at recent changes to pg/render.lua draw branches; every newQuad / newMesh / newTransform should be cached.